codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Open the repository **Code patterns** page, select the tool of interest, and select the option **Configuration file**.

     !!! note
-        -   If a subsequent pull request updates the configuration file, Codacy considers those updates when analyzing that pull request.
+        -   Codacy uses the version of the configuration file **in the branch being analyzed**.
+For example, if you open a pull request that includes changes to the configuration file, the analysis results take those changes into account.

-        -   If a subsequent pull request deletes the configuration file, Codacy reverts to the last tool patterns set before using the configuration file.
+        -   If Codacy analyzes a branch that doesn't include the configuration file, Codacy reverts to using the code patterns configured for the tool before you selected the option **Configuration file** on the Code patterns page.

+        -   For performance reasons, when you update pattern settings using a configuration file, Codacy may display outdated messages for issues identified previously by those patterns.

     ![Using a configuration file](images/code-patterns-config-file.png)